howerj/embed/readme.md

 ### ALU Operations

+The ALU can be programmed to do the following operations on an ALU instruction, some operations trap on error (U/MOD, /MOD).

 |  #  | Mnemonic | Description          |
 | --- | -------- | -------------------- |
 |  0  | T        | Top of Stack         |